imagineLife/big-site/content/mongo/performance/agg.md

 See operators that use indexes at the front of the line.
 put sort stages at the beginning of pipes. put sort before OTHER transformations.
 When doing limit, put this at the beginning of the pipe, too.

+### agg memory constraints

+Aggs are limited to 16MB output limit.
+This does NOT apply to stuff IN the pipelines.
+Mitigate this with the `$limit` and `$project`.
+Each stage has a 100MB limit.
+Use indexes.
+When all else fails, `{allowDiskUse: true}`.
+This is a last resort measure.